 There are different instructions depending on what types you have and quantities.
 Some cartridges can be sent to us right now using a printable Freepost label, and for others we can offer free collections.

 For mobile phones and consumer electronics / gadgets we'll give you a printable prepaid label to use to send these.

 Empty ink and toner cartridges raise up to £2.75 each, and usually between £1 and £2 for popular models.
 Phones and unused cartridges can be worth many times this — for popular models up to £100 each.

 This web site is run by Cartridges4Charity on behalf of Labrador Retriever Rescue Southern England — we enable charities, organisations, businesses or individuals to raise funds from their own supporters' recycling.

 We actually try to ensure that your cartridges are reused instead of recycled.
 Reusing (that is, professionally cleaning and refilling) an empty cartridge saves up to 2.5kg of CO2 compared with manufacturing a new cartridge from scratch.

 This helps to offset the carbon footprint of your printing, and ensures materials that would take hundreds of years to naturally degrade in landfill sites are put to better use.

-We need to ensure that the value of your cartridges is enough to cover the costs of collection, and processing, as well as the donation to Labrador Retriever Rescue Southern England.
+We need to ensure that the value of your cartridges is enough to cover the costs of collection, and processing, as well as pay you or your beneficiary for them.

 You can check your cartridges quickly and easily online.